pulibrary/ruby-for-archivesspace/sessions/session2-aspace-intro/README.md

     hint: use `[-1]` or `.last`
 - return a single field (e.g. 'title') for the first resource in repo 2
 - return two or more fields (e.g. 'title' and 'uri') for the first resource in repo 2

+## Practice
+Get all archival objects for the Andrei Matei COVID-19 Quarantine Photographs

+Hint: the collection is in repository 2

+Some questions to ask in solving this:
+- What's the endpoint for archival objects?
+- Is there a helper method?
+If yes, what does it require as input?
+- Can I query for the input needed for the helper method with what I know?